syseleven/heat-examples/coreOS/README.md

 - **key_name** – ssh key name
 - **number_instances** number of CoreOS instances to spawn
   - default: 1
 - **flavor** instance types.
-You can find a list of the available [flavors in the documentation](https://doc.syselevenstack.com/en/documentation/compute/#instance-types)
+In our documentaton, you can find the [list of available flavors](https://doc.syselevenstack.com/en/documentation/compute/#instance-types)